March 12, 2019

 This baby is the cutest little camera I have ever seen.
 It feels like a toy in your hands, but don’t let it fool you, the M50 has some great features!
 I’d recommend this camera for anyone who travels looking for a lighter setup.
 It’s so small and lightweight, you can really bring it with you anywhere!
 It shoots in 4K which is cool, but it is cropped.
 So if you were looking at this camera for vlogging purposes in 4K, you’re going to be disappointed.
 This mirrorless camera is also not compatible with EF or EF-S lenses.
 You can buy an adapter for around $100-$200, but it’s just something to keep in mind!

-Something to acknowledge, if you don’t know by now I’m picking cameras generally based off of their video functions.
+Something to acknowledge, if you don’t know by now I’m picking cameras generally based on their video functions.
 Photography is a whole different ball game that would require a completely separate post.